2352total views of outputs

 The Maternal in Creative Work Intergenerational Discussions on Motherhood and Art

 Marchevska, E. Marchevska, E. and Walkerdine, V. (ed.)
 (2019).
 The Maternal in Creative Work Intergenerational Discussions on Motherhood and Art.
-London Taylor & Francis (Routledge).
+London Routledge (Taylor & Francis Group).

 Digital Bodies: Creativity and Technology in the Arts and Humanities

 Marchevska, E. (2019).
 Digital Bodies: Creativity and Technology in the Arts and Humanities.
 International Journal of Performance Arts and Digital Media. pp. 375-376. https://doi.org/10.1080/14794713.2019.1667732

 Crossing of Hostile Borders

 Marchevska, E (2017).
 Crossing of Hostile Borders. in: Migrations: Literary and Linguistic Aspects.
 Cambridge Peter Lang.